PyruzJanbaaz/SrpingBoot-AOP/README.md

-# SrpingBoot Rest API - AOP
+# SpringBoot Rest API - AOP
 A sample project by spring boot and AOP for logging any request/responses by calling Rest APIs

 I create a Spring Boot project for logging any requests and responses by calling Rest APIs.
 You need the following tools and technologies to develop the same.